TDG-Platform/docs/Pairwise_Image_Registration.md

   * WV2 8 band
   * WV3 16 band
 *  Images with different resolutions
-  * Code uses coarsest resolution for tie points
+  * Code uses coarsest resolution for tiepoints
-  * Higher resolution image resampled using bilinear interpolation (just to find tie points)
+  * Higher resolution image resampled using bilinear interpolation (just to find tiepoints)
 *  Datatype
   * Input datatype can be byte, int, or float
   * Working arrays are scaled to unsigned 8 bit